redhat-et/triton-dev-containers/README.md

 user support, the user is created at runtime via the container entrypoint script [entrypoint.sh](./entrypoint.sh).

-### Adding packages to the rootless development containers
+### Adding packages as a non-root user inside the development containers

-To add extra packages to your own rootless container, create a Dockerfile that extends one of the provided base/vanilla
+To add extra packages to the non-root user container, create a Dockerfile that extends one of the provided base/vanilla
 images: